-To aid in this transition, the Mission provides a reduced rent facility that provides private, independent living for women for up to two years.
+To aid in this transition, the Mission provides a reduced rent facility that offers private, independent living for women for up to two years.

-This home (named Lydia House after the women in Acts 16 who exemplified independence and self-sufficiency in providing for her family) is a self governed facility where residents manage the affairs of the community.
+This house, the Lydia House was named after the women in Acts 16 who exemplified independence and self-sufficiency in providing for her family.
+It is a self governed facility, where residents manage the affairs of the community.
 Each resident pays rent for their room, and purchases and prepares their own food.